Google AI pioneer says he quit to speak freely about technology's 'dangers'

 In his tweet, Hinton said Google itself had "acted very responsibly" and denied that he had quit so that he could criticise his former employer.

+Since Microsoft-backed MSFT.O startup OpenAI released ChatGPT in November, the growing number of "generative AI" applications that can create text or images have provoked concern over the future regulation of the technology.

+“That so many experts are speaking up about their concerns regarding the safety of AI, with some computer scientists going as far as regretting some of their work, should alarm policymakers," said Dr Carissa Veliz, an associate professor in philosophy at the University of Oxford's Institute for Ethics in AI.
+"The time to regulate AI is now."

-(Reporting by Jyoti Narayan in Bengaluru; Additional reporting by Chandni Shah Editing by Peter Graff)
+(Reporting by Jyoti Narayan in Bengaluru; Additional reporting by Chandni Shah and Martin Coulter; Editing by Peter Graff)

 ((Chandni.shah@thomsonreuters.com;))